-TMCC provides free services to qualified students with self-identified, documented disabilities who register at the Disability Resource Center (DRC).
-Services and accommodations will be determined on a case-by-case basis upon an evaluation of the supplied and supporting documentation.
+TMCC provides free services to qualified students with documented disabilities who self-identify and register at the Disability Resource Center (DRC).
+Services and accommodations are determined on a case-by-case basis by a DRC specialist, based upon the information provided by the student and the supporting documentation.

-Registered DRC students who have print disabilities (such as specific learning disabilities) or visual disabilities may qualify for alternate formats as an auxiliary aid that provides equal access to printed course materials and their overall educational experience.
+Registered DRC students who have a visual, physical or cognitive impairment that substantially limits the individual in seeing or reading normal printed materials may qualify for alternate formats as an auxiliary aid to provide equal access to printed course materials.

-There may be limitations to the availability of some materials to be converted into alternate text as outlined in Nevada Revised Statute 396.546, including some science, computer and most math textbooks.
-Non-text book materials, such as novels and plays may not be available in alternate formats.
+There may be limitations to the availability of some materials to be converted into alternate text as outlined in Nevada Revised Statute 396.546, including non-textual mathematics, computer and science materials.
+Non-textbook materials may not be available in alternate formats.

 - Provide adequate documentation to support AT/F as an approved accommodation (approval will be contingent on a review of the documentation by the DRC intake staff).